BASICS: Brief Alcohol Screening and Intervention for College Students

 How can I register for BASICS?

-Registration for BASICS is completed through the CASE office.
+Registration for BASICS is completed through the Health Promotion office in Schofield 26.

 How much does it cost to take BASICS?